sffc/socketio-file-upload/README.md

 ##### Event Properties

-* `event.file` The same file object that would have been passed during the `upload` event earlier.
+* `event.file` The same file object that would have been passed during the `start` event earlier.
-* `event.newName` The filename of the saved file (relative to the upload directory).

 #### error